HBurd/aoc2022/README.md

 ===================

 I will attempt to use a different language every day.
+`languages.txt` contains an arbitrary list of languages that I'm allowed to use.

 | Day | Language     |
 | --- | ------------ |